 Although we tend to add things not intended by God to the definition of purity, I am continually motivated by a desire to become pure in heart.
 The promises to those who seek to purify themselves are primarily to come into the presence of the Lord.
 The pure in heart shall see God.
 As long as we focus on doing all that we can with a pure heart, giving ourselves to Christ, we will come into His presence.

 I am totally committed to the sanctity of marriage between a man and a woman.
-I have been married to the same woman for thirty-seven years and am very much in love.
+I have been married to the same woman for thirty-eight years and am very much in love.
 I delight in reading the scriptures aloud and praying together with my wife each and every night.
 I seek unity of heart in expressing our love for God, each other and for our brothers and sisters.
 I am grateful to be a father.
 It exalts me.

 Of all the virtues we can seek to obtain, kindness is one of the most rewarding.
 I can’t think of any other character trait that embodies the idea of love more than being kind and patient.
 I have worked all my life in providing tech support to my brothers and sisters who struggle to make it work.
 Kindness has helped to make their frustration a non-issue.
 Kindness paves the way to understanding and unity.